Telecaster2147/Telecaster2147/README.md

 -Learn recording and basic mixing to make the demo more like a 'finished product'.

--You can click the button below to access the songs I love on my Bandcamp homepage.
+-You can click the button below to view the songs I love on my Bandcamp homepage.
 My favorite album is [Look, a rainbow!](https://karaswalkhome.bandcamp.com/album/look-a-rainbow) from Kara's walk home.

 <p align="center">
   <a href="https://bandcamp.com/afwef12138" target="_blank">